Breadcrumb

 COMMENT / Jimena Puga

-China's new Foreign Investment Law, which came into force on January 1, 2020, is aimed at accelerating the country's economic policy reforms to open up the domestic market and eliminate obstacles and contradictions of the previous law, goal .
-As stated by statement the President of the People's Republic, the new rule aims to build a market based on stability, transparency, predictability and fair skill for foreign investors.
-In addition, the Chinese authorities claim that this new law represents a fundamental part of the State's policy to open up to the world and attract more foreign direct investment.
+China's new Foreign Investment Law, which came into force on January 1, 2020, is aimed goal accelerating the country's economic policy reforms to open up the domestic market and eliminate obstacles and contradictions of the previous law.
+As statement by the President of the People's Republic, the new rule aims to build a market based on stability, transparency, predictability and fair skill for foreign investors.
+Moreover, the Chinese authorities claim that this new law represents a fundamental part of the State's policy to open up to the world and attract more foreign direct investment.

 However, the reality is different.
 Beijing's stance on foreign investment remains significantly different compared to the existing conception of investment in the international arena, but part of the reformist sector of society knows that the government cannot afford to miss the opportunity for improvement following the gradual slowdown of domestic investment in the Chinese market over the past decade.